-- Failure to follow procedure when mounting a tire on a wheel or rim can produce an explosion and may result in serious injury or death. - Do not attempt to mount a tire unless you have proper equipment and training to do the job. - Have a qualified tire dealer or repair service perform required tire maintenance. - When replacing worn tires, make sure they meet original tire specifications.
-Never undersize. - Reference the tire side wall for information on the maximum cold tire pressure (PSI).
-Keep the tires inflated to this setting.
+- Failure to follow procedure when mounting a tire on a wheel or rim can produce an explosion and may result in serious injury or death. - Do not attempt to mount a tire unless you have the proper equipment and experience to do the job. - Have a qualified tire dealer or repair service perform required tire maintenance. - When replacing worn tires, make sure they meet the original tire specifications.
+Never undersize.